 Let’s talk about intention.
 I’ve been asked to be more intentional about what I am asking for.
 How about you?
 I’ve always been good about achieving goals.
 But something started shifting for me last year.
 Setting goals became more of an intention setting process rather than an outcome.
 So with that being said, this week’s message is about intention.
 It is short and sweet.

-Any act with intention is powerful.
+“Any act with intention is powerful.
 So it doesn’t matter what type of act it is; really about the intent.
 Intent is not desire, we’ve been getting those two confused.
 Intent moves us more towards actively being a good steward of something (that is) coming into physical form.”

+Easy, right?
 What would you like to intend for the day?